 MailChimp's Merge Tags let you insert personalized or dynamic content from your list into the campaigns you send.
 You can use Merge Tags to dynamically insert values into the pixels or click trackers, as well.
 For the full list of the standard Merge Tags, please see MailChimp's documentation.
 In addition to the standard Merge Tags, there are the Merge Tags for the custom fields that you may have added to your MailChimp list.
 To see these fields, navigate to your list in MailChimp and select "List fields and *|MERGE|* tags" from under the Settings menu.

 If you use a custom Merge Tag with a Salesforce DMP tag, it is a good idea to add in a default value in MailChimp so a value is always sent to Salesforce DMP.
 It's also important that the values you send meet the requirements for that field.
-Most fields can only accept alphanumeric characters (Aa-Zz,0-9) with underscores (_) and dashes (-).
-Whitespace characters, such as spaces, would cause problems because whitespaces in URLs effectively break the URL.
+Since the data is sent to the DMP via a URL request, you should also make sure that the values are appropriately URL-encoded as well.
 If you have any questions about what can be included in the Salesforce DMP tags, your Salesforce DMP Solutions Team would be bappy to help.

 If you had information in your list about the type of pet your subscribers had, and called it PET when you created the field, you could have that information dynamically pasted in to an Event Pixel as an attribute using the string

 *|PET|*.
 If you had a Salesforce DMP Event pixel with an attribute called CurrentPet (and the